skills/your-first-extension-for-github-copilot/.github/steps/4-customizing-our-extension.md

       Your goal is to provide automation services and tools to help them work faster.
       ```

       > **Tip:** You can add more detail to your description.
-Check out the `job-description-ext.md` file.
+Check out the `job-description-ext.md` file for ideas.

 1. Now, let's repeat the above process for 2 more files.
-1. Modify `index.js` to also use `/agent-knowledge/school-overview.md` with the below content.
+1. Modify `index.js` to also use `/agent-knowledge/school-overview.md` with the below content for ideas.

    ```markdown
    This is an overview of the high school so instructors can more naturally describe their needs.